kostaskaragiorgos/Titanic-Dataset/doc/documentation.md

 ### Sex

+You can reset the sex option field by using Edit --> Reset Options --> Sex or by using Alt+M keybind

 <p><img src ="doc images/Edit menu/reset option sex.png" title="reset option sex"/> </p>

 ### Ticket class

+You can reset the Ticket Class option field by using Edit --> Reset Options --> Ticket class or by using Ctrl+M keybind

 <p><img src ="doc images/Edit menu/reset option ticket class.png" title="reset option ticket class"/> </p>

 ### Embarkation

+You can reset the Embarkation option field by using Edit --> Reset Options --> Embarkation or by using Ctrl+K keybind

 <p><img src ="doc images/Edit menu/reset option embarkation.png" title="reset option embarkation"/> </p>